Love & Monsters (Doctor Who): Production

 Another necessity the episode had to fulfill was to include the winner of Blue Peters "Design a Doctor Who Monster" competition.
 The winner, the Abzorbaloff, was designed by nine-year-old William Grantham.
 Davies said of the monster, "I thought the Abzorbaloff was brilliant.
 It touches people, absorbs them and their face actually appears in the body — terrifying."
 According to producer Phil Collinson, Grantham was disappointed with the rendering of the monster because he had envisaged it being "the size of a double-decker bus", but the production team was never informed of this.
-Grantham, who subsequently went on to become gaming YouTuber 'Channel Pup', fondly recounted the experience in a 2021 retrospective.
+Grantham, who subsequently went on to become gaming YouTuber 'Channel Dog', fondly recounted the experience in a 2021 retrospective.
 He was given a set visit and was treated well by the cast and crew, even crediting it with inspiring a career in media.

 Peter Kay had written a letter to Davies after the new series began in June 2005, and Davies replied to him in September offering a guest spot in an episode.
 Kay was originally offered the part of Elton, but he felt the "UFO-spotter type" was too similar to his character on Coronation Street and much preferred playing the "baddie".
 The creature that Elton sees at the start of the episode is credited as the "Hoix".
 Davies notes in the commentary that the name was invented only after the episode was shot and a name was needed for the credits.

 Director Dan Zeff said of the tone the production team wished to capture, "Working with an inspirational design team, we wanted to emphasise a melancholy feel, an emptiness in the world around our characters – big urban spaces that once may have been full of life, but now lay abandoned, rusting, decayed.
 Amidst this, Elton and his fragile group of friends would almost feel cast adrift – increasingly vulnerable as they are led astray by the sinister Victor Kennedy."
 The episode features the songs "Mr. Blue Sky", "Don't Bring Me Down", and "Turn to Stone" by Electric Light Orchestra (ELO), Elton's favourite band.